 Is Mailchimp Right for You?

-Mailchimp is still a game-changer for small businesses under 10k contacts.
+Mailchimp is still a strong choice for small businesses under 10k contacts.
 You get all-in-one automation, design freedom, and usable analytics fast.
 But once your list grows past 50k, switching to tools like Mailsoftly or Brevo might make more financial sense.

 Here’s the Quick Decision Checklist: